kolinger/ftp-deploy/readme.md

 ``python deploy.py /path/to/my/configuration``

+or use more user-friendly pattern

+``python deploy.py dev``

+will look for .ftp-dev.json

-Create local configuration file named .ftp-deploy.json and run just
+or create local configuration file named .ftp-deploy.json and run just

 ``python deploy.py``

 Upgrade